Stenciling on Fabric -- Easy DIY Project How-To's

 Stenciled Flour Sack Towels

-You can use this same process with any of your favorite stencils using the SoSoft paint; you can even create your own freezer paper stencils!
-We offer some Fabric Paint Sets in Mandarin Sunset and Miami Pink.
+You can use this same process with any of your favorite stencils using fabric paint -- we like the SoSoft brand best.

 - Stencil Brushes

 - Paint Palette

 - Paper towels, wax paper or freezer paper, a glass or paper cup for brushes, painter's tape/washi

 Prepare your work surface by laying out a few paper towels and having a few extra folded on the side for dabbing extra paint off of your brush (if you use wax or freezer paper under your project put the shiny side up; it's great and any paint that seeps through will wipe right off).
 Arrange your palette, cup, paint and brushes on the paper towels and lay out your tea towel next to it.

 You might want to give your tea towels a quick ironing so you have a nice flat surface to work on.
 Then pick a spot for your stencil (we chose the bottom right hand corner), and secure your stencil to the towel with some painter's tape or washi.
 Tape is optional but we like the extra assurance.
 You might put a paper towel or freezer paper beneath the area you are going to stencil to protect the surface below.

 Squeeze a little bit of paint of each color into a palette well, and dab a small amount onto one of your stencil brushes.
 Take off any extra paint by dabbing it on a paper towel.
 Less paint = more.
 Trust us on this one.

 Now you're ready to put some color on your actual tea towel.
 Start with a really light coat and use an up and down pouncing motion -- your goal is to not saturate it too much, as you want to minimize seepage under the stencil lines.
 Don't worry because the result is supposed to look organic, so a little imperfection is just fine.